+Applied Mathematics

+English Studies

+Exploring Early Childhood

+Computing Applications

+Horticulture-Landscape

-Applied Mathematics English Studies Exploring Early Childhood Computing Applications Horticulture-Landscape Human Services-Aged Care Sport, Lifestyle and Recreation Studies Visual Design
+Human Services-Aged Care

+Sport, Lifestyle and Recreation Studies

+Visual Design

 FEES: Payment of your General School Contribution would be appreciated upon enrolment.
 A discount of 10% applies to the GENERAL SCHOOL CONTRIBUTION ONLY if payment is received in Term 1.
 General Contributions are voluntary, but assist the school in purchasing resources for student use.
 Consumable fees are compulsory fees to pay for the use of materials in courses.
-If you are unable to pay by the due date you should negotiate with the Principal BEFORE the due date.
-FINAL payment of compulsory fees is Friday 9th March 2012 (Week 6 Term 1).
+Fees may be paid in instalments or in full and need to be paid before the due date.
+If you are unable to pay all the fees by the due date, which is FRIDAY 8th March 2013, you should negotiate with the Principal BEFORE this date.